By Trish Galbavy, Cosmetology Master Educator at Tricoci University

 2. The color will last longer.

-Here comes the fun part.
-All stylists are artists.
-Let your creative instincts take over.
-You can let the technique come from your heart and free hand the color by what you feel.
-You can also reference a picture (see below) and try to duplicate the pattern that way.
-There is no right or wrong way to place the fashion colors onto the hair.
 I would, however, suggest placing two different colors within the same parting.
 For example, use the purple at the top part of the pre-lightened hair and melt a green tone towards the ends of the hair strand.
 Allow each parting to lay on top of each other using foils.
 It will save time and product cost.

-Get the Oil Slick Look
+Get The Oil Slick Hair Look

 STEP 1: LIGHTEN